 The Indiana Wine Trail

 What do rolling hills, river towns, antique & specialty shops, state parks, historic sites, B&B's, galleries and cafes have in common?
 You'll find them all along the Indiana Wine Trail in Southeastern Indiana!
-Kick back and enjoy a leisurely drive, stopping along the way to discover the quaint charm of the region and visit seven artisan wineries.
+Kick back and enjoy a leisurely drive, stopping along the way to discover the quaint charm of the region and visit five artisan wineries.

 The wineries of the region continue a history and tradition that began two hundred years ago when Swiss immigrants planted vineyards near Vevay.
 We hope you enjoy your journey through the heart of the Ohio River Valley, the largest designated wine region in America.